Top 9 Games That Are Similar to "Grand Theft Auto"

 You go from one place to another, one outpost at a time and ultimately eliminate the whole group of cultists almost one-handed.
 I’m not going to dive deep into the story as it will spoil things for you.

 You can find similar freedom of choice in its combat as well.
-If you want to be loud, there are plenty of lethal weapon at your disposal.
+If you want to be loud, there are plenty of lethal weapons at your disposal.
 If the stealth approach is your favorite, pick up one of the many silent weapons and go hunting.
 You’ll come here for a good story and stay for solid gunplay.

 Stealth is a hit or miss as AI acts dumb for the most part.
 That’s why the stealth approach isn’t much fun.
 Gameplay can get repetitive as the enemy and mission lacks variety, but it’s an enjoyable experience nonetheless